It takes hard work to snag a spot on the first page of Google search results. There are many ...

-Research shows that nearly 45% people discover things online that change their minds about doing business with a company.
+Research shows that nearly 45% of people discover things online that change their minds about doing business with a company.
+Those things might be the result of defamation of character, bad reviews, negative articles, or something else.
 What Google’s first page says about your business is more important for your online reputation than your website or your business card.

 So when your competitors create negative content about your company, and it starts showing up in search results on branded keywords, you need to get help.

 There are only a couple of strategies to counter negative search results.

 - Push the negative search results down by creating and ranking positive content about your company